F.C. Copenhagen: Season results

-Esports
+Other sports

 F.C.
 Copenhagen launched an esports division called North in 2017, with a Danish team in Counter-Strike: Global Offensive.
 The team had some success, making the playoffs of two Global Offensive Majors and winning DreamHack Masters Stockholm 2018.
 The team ceased operations in February 2021, citing financial difficulties brought on in part by the COVID-19 pandemic.

+Between 2002 and 2010 F.C.
+Copenhagen had a handball team: FCK Håndbold.
+The men's team won the Danish Championship in 2008.